amrfarid140/firebase_auth_oauth/README.md

-**Note:**
-**This plugin is not actively maintained as I am not working with Flutter anymore.
-Feel free to submit PRs and I will do my best to work on publishing them or reach out if you wish to be a maintainer.**

 # firebase_auth_oauth

 A Flutter plugin that makes it easy to perform OAuth sign in flows using FirebaseAuth.
 It also includes support for Sign in by Apple for Firebase.